-It’s kind of a shame that it took an event like this to make me realize how small I was living—just focused on my own business ventures…
+It’s a shame that it took an event like this to make me realize how small I was living—just focused on my own business ventures…

 The Greatness of Capitalism

-Capitalism and entrepreneurs are responsible for the creation of the breakthrough medical equipment which helped my son at the hospital during his rough patch.
-Capitalism gave mankind the ability to fly, perfected the telephone, and was responsible for the first heart transplant and the creation of the printing press.
+Capitalism is responsible for the creation of the breakthrough medical equipment which helped my son at the hospital during his rough patch.
+Capitalism gave mankind the ability to fly, perfected the telephone, was responsible for the first heart transplant and the creation of the printing press.
 This amazing economic system, and the entrepreneurs who promote it every day, gave us the Beatles, Guns N Roses and Lady Gaga.
 It gave us CDs, MP3s, smartphones and 3D movies.
 Give it another year or two to flourish, and only God knows the wonders it will bring.